vedantwpatil/Rust-Toy-Web-Engine/README.md

 ### To Review

-Better understand the cryptographic signature and such that was required to implement for secure connections in rust
+Better understand the cryptographic signature and such that was required to implement for secure connections in rust.
+There was a lot of wrapping the connection with additional parameters which didn't make the most amount of sense